 Quick Links:

 The Commission will declare the prelims result on its official website - upsc.gov.in.
-The UPSC ESE 2025 result has been released in PDF format and includes the roll number and names of all qualified candidates for the prelims exam.
-To download the UPSC ESE 2025 result, candidates have to download the PDF and search for their roll numbers.
+The UPSC ESE 2026 result is released in PDF format and includes the roll number and names of all qualified candidates for the prelims exam.
+To download the UPSC ESE 2026 result, candidates have to download the PDF and search for their roll numbers.
 Those candidates who have qualified for the preliminary exam are eligible to appear in the main exam.

 Also, check the cutoffs of other UPSC exams: